ssarahreyes/vehicles_insight/README.md

 This repo it's ready to use it.

 ### :computer:  Technology
-Pandas and python as been used in this script.
+Pandas and python has been used in this script.